jordan52/trickykegstands/src/site/checklist.md

 * enable user feedback, help, and support. (jira issue collector-like thing and phone/email support)
 * hire a designer to make your logos and an initial design.
 * Due Dilligence Package (cap table) automate cash flow analysis and accounting statements, integrate this with metrics.
-* If you have employees or pay yourself a salary hire a payroll service
+* If you have employees or pay yourself a salary?
+Hire a payroll service.
+* if you hire contractors, either know how to do the 1099 (and DO NOT FORGET, due by JAN 31) or hire a payroll service.
-* expense reporting, how do you manage that?
+* expense reporting, how do you manage that? how do you manage entering receipts,payments, and income into quickbooks?
-* automate the payment/calculation of quarterly taxes on income
+* automate the payment/calculation of quarterly taxes.
 * PR agency - pay one to get your name out.
-* insurance, get it
+* insurance, get it.
+What kind of insurance do you need?
+Ask your lawyer.
 * ...
 * profit
 * ...